hawkeyexl/doc-structure-lint/README.md

 ## Contributing

-Contributions to the Markdown Structure Linter are welcome!
+Contributions to the Markdown and AsciiDoc Structure Linter are welcome!
 Please feel free to submit a Pull Request.

 ## License